ferxinii/bronch-skele/README.md

 - Distance matrix between terminals through the bronchial tree.
 - Information of the terminals almost ready to input into the Bubble Model.

-## Credits
+## Details
-The module relies on [skeletor](https://github.com/navis-org/skeletor) for the skeleton extraction.
+The module relies on [skeletor](https://github.com/navis-org/skeletor) for the skeleton extraction, and transforms and adapts the output to the context of bronchial trees.